AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-api-content-fragments.md

    The following lists common scenarios when this error status is returned, together with the error message (monospace) generated:

     * Parent folder does not exist (when creating a content fragment via `POST`)
-    * No content fragment model is supplied (cq:model is missing), cannot be read (due to an invalid path or a permission problem) or there is no valid fragment model/template:
+    * No content fragment model is supplied (cq:model is missing), cannot be read (due to an invalid path or a permission problem) or there is no valid fragment model:

         * `No content fragment model specified`
         * `Cannot create a resource of given model '/foo/bar/qux'`
-        * `Cannot adapt the resource '/foo/bar/qux' to a content fragment template`

     * The content fragment could not be created (potentially a permission problem):